olagrottvik/bust/README.md

 ### Requirements

-The utility require Python 3.
+The utility require Python3 and pip.
 The requirements for running the utility, and a few more, are listed in `requirements.txt`.
 To install them in your virtual environment run the following command:

 `$ pip install -r requirements.txt`